Welcome to High School Transformation

 The XQ design journey follows a well-defined but flexible series of steps customized to meet local needs.
 The design journey comprises four key phases: Initiate, Activate, Design, and Implement.

-Districts and schools learn about high school transformation, build belief, and prepare for the journey ahead.
+Districts and/or schools learn about high school transformation, build belief, and prepare for the journey ahead.

 Key steps in this phase

-Districts and schools kick off the work of transformation together, build community support, and get energized to transform high school.
+Districts and/or schools kick off the work, build community support, and get energized to transform high school.

 Key steps in this phase

-- Announcing the public commitment to high school transformation
+• Announcing a public commitment to high school transformation

 Schools explore transformation while developing their design concepts.
-Districts provide ongoing guidance, feedback, and select the first cohort of schools for transformation.
+Districts or partners offer guidance and support.

 Key steps in this phase

-Schools pilot and scale their design concepts with ongoing support from the district.
+Schools pilot and scale their design concepts, with ongoing support from the district or partner.

 Key steps in this phase